J22Melody/pose-pipelines/README.md

 Pose estimation by Openpose requires a specific environment setup that is more complicated than simply installing and calling a Python library.

-We offer a container solution on S3IT:
+We offer a container solution (on S3IT):

 `cd ~/data/`